-Does the concept really require a wood-burning oven?
+Does your pizza food truck concept really require a wood-burning oven?

-Will using a wood burning oven make the defining difference?
+Will using a wood burning oven make the defining difference in your pizza food truck concept?
 Wood is not and has not been essential to making great pizza.
 Great pizza can be produced in gas and electric hearthstone ovens – or even a conveyor.

 Great ingredients, consistency of execution, good recipes and proper cooking; no matter the fuel source, make great pizza.